wilsonmar/generic-jmeter-test/README.md

  * Everything you will have to do is adapt the `test.properties`
  * You won't have to change the test if you want to test different websites/web applications.
  * All you need is a host to test and at least one URL list.
  * All settings can be individually set for all threadgroups so that one threadgroup could test articles, one overview pages and another one images.
-    Currently, ten different threadgroups are implemented.
+Currently, 4 different threadgroups are implemented.
+If you want to use more threadgroups, just copy a whole threadgroup configuration and duplicate a threadgroup in the Testplan.
  * You can start the test locally or remotely on JMeter servers if you want to.
- * This test (with the properties) also works with the [maven-jmeter-plugin](https://github.com/Ronnie76er/jmeter-maven-plugin)
+ * This test also works with the [JMeter Maven Plugin][1].
+See the [JMeter Maven Plugin Example][5] test.

 ## Contents ##